Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

 ## Explore the sample

 1. Open your web browser and make a request to the app at url `https://localhost:44321`.
 The app immediately attempts to authenticate you via the Microsoft identity platform.
 Sign in with a work or school account.
 2. Provide consent to the screen presented.
 3. Click on the **Profile** link on the top menu.
-The web app will make a call to the Microsoft Graph */me* endpoint.
+The web app will make a call to the Microsoft Graph `/me` endpoint.
 You should see information about the signed-in user's account, as well as its picture, if these values are set in the account's profile.

 > Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
-Then please reach out to us using the [GitHub Issues](../../../../../issues) page.
+Then please reach out to us using the [GitHub Issues](../../../../issues) page.

 > [Consider taking a moment to share your experience with us.](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRz0h_jLR5HNJlvkZAewyoWxUNEFCQ0FSMFlPQTJURkJZMTRZWVJRNkdRMC4u)

 ## About The code

-1. In this aspnetcore web project, first the packages `Microsoft.Identity.Web` and `Microsoft.Identity.Web.UI` were added from NuGet.
+1. In this ASP.NET Core web project, first the packages `Microsoft.Identity.Web` and `Microsoft.Identity.Web.UI` were added from NuGet.
 These libraries are used to simplify the process of signing-in a user and acquiring tokens for Microsoft Graph.

-1. Staring with the **Startup.cs** file :
+1. Staring with the `Startup.cs` file :

    - at the top of the file, the following two using directives were added: